Gene activity fully predicts transcriptional bursting dynamics: Results

-\textbf{Common bursting relationships predict effects of \emph{cis}- and \emph{trans}-perturbations.} Diverse regulatory mechanisms have been implicated in the control of transcriptional activity, including the contributions of \emph{cis}-regulatory elements such as enhancers and \emph{trans}-factors like TF repressors.
-It is often assumed that distinct regulatory mechanisms exert direct control over specific bursting parameters.
-Thus, we sought to perturb distinct regulatory mechanisms and to assess whether they yield distinct effects on bursting dynamics, or whether the relationships elucidated from wild-type measurements, could account for the modified transcriptional activity in these perturbed scenarios.
+\textbf{Common bursting relationships predict effects of \emph{cis}- and \emph{trans}-perturbations.} Diverse regulatory determinants, including \emph{cis}-regulatory elements like enhancers and \emph{trans}-factors such as TF repressors, contribute to controlling transcriptional activity.
+It is commonly assumed that distinct regulatory mechanisms directly influence specific bursting parameters.
+Thus, we sought to perturb various regulatory determinants to assess whether they produce distinct effects on bursting dynamics or if the relationships identified from wild-type measurements can account for the modified transcriptional activity upon perturbations.

-Upon endogenous deletion of the distal enhancer of \emph{hb}, we observe significant alterations in transcriptional activity (Fig. \ref{fig4}A-B, Video V7).
-The perturbation leads to both increased and decreased activity at different times and locations along the AP axis, consistent with previous findings \cite{Fukaya2021}.
-However, we find that bursting dynamics in this mutant still adhere to the relationships identified in wild-type context.
-Specifically, transcription rates across different spatial and temporal coordinates are predominantly governed by $P_{\rm ON}$, the stringent relationships between $T_{\rm ON}$/$T_{\rm OFF}$ and $P_{\rm ON}$ hold, and the switching correlation time $T_{\rm C}$ remains broadly conserved (Fig. \ref{fig4}C and \ref{figS15}A-D).
+Upon endogenous deletion of the distal enhancer of \emph{hb}, we observe significant alterations in transcriptional activity (Fig. \ref{fig4}A-B, Video V7), including increased or decreased activity, at different times and locations along the AP axis, consistent with previous findings \cite{Fukaya2021}.
+However, we find that bursting dynamics in this mutant still adhere to the relationships identified in the wild-type context.
+Specifically, transcription rates across different spatial and temporal coordinates are again governed by $P_{\rm ON}$, the stringent relationships between $T_{\rm ON}$/$T_{\rm OFF}$ and $P_{\rm ON}$ hold, and the switching correlation time $T_{\rm C}$ remains broadly conserved around $0.9\pm0.2$ min (Fig. \ref{fig4}C and \ref{figS15}A-D).

 Two additional perturbations further confirmed these findings.
-A second enhancer deletion, removing the distal enhancer of \emph{kni} results in a significant reduction in \emph{kni} activity (Fig. \ref{figS14}A-B, Video V8).
-Although the mutant exhibits a narrower dynamic range of activity, we still observe a similar data collapse within this reduced range (Fig. \ref{figS14}C and \ref{figS15}A-D).
-Next, we explore the effect of a \emph{trans}-perturbation by measuring \emph{kni} activity in embryos with a \emph{hb} null background (Fig. \ref{figS14}D-E, Video V9).
+Deleting the distal enhancer of \emph{kni} results in a significant reduction in \emph{kni} activity (Fig. \ref{figS14}A-B, Video V8).
+Although the mutant exhibits a narrower dynamic range of activity, we observe a similar data collapse within this reduced range (Fig. \ref{figS14}C and \ref{figS15}A-D).
+Next, we explored the effect of a \emph{trans}-perturbation by measuring \emph{kni} activity in embryos with a \emph{hb} null background (Fig. \ref{figS14}D-E, Video V9).
 This \emph{trans}-perturbation significantly alters \emph{kni} activity, consistent with earlier studies \cite{Hulskamp:1994}).
 However, the underlying bursting dynamics again collapse onto the same busting relationships (Fig. \ref{fig4}D and \ref{figS15}A-D).